ncubrian/blog/2018/microservice-madness/article.md

 This retry logic can get hard to manage.
 Trying to do things synchronously often ends up being untenable, there are too many points of failure.
 In this case, a more reliable solution is to use asynchronous patterns to handle communication.
 The challenge here is that asynchronous patterns inherently make a system stateful.
 As mentioned in the previous point, stateful systems and systems with distributed state are very hard to handle.

-When a microservice system uses messaging or queues for intra-service communication, you essentially have a large database (the message queue or broker) glueing the services together.
+When a microservice system uses message queues for intra-service communication, you essentially have a large database (the message queue or broker) glueing the services together.
 Again, although it might not seem like a challenge at first, schema will come back to bite you.
 A service at version X might write a message with a certain format, services which depend on this message will also need to be updated when the sending service changes the details of the message it sends.

 It is possible to have services which can handle messages in many different formats, but this is hard to manage.
 Now when deploying new versions of services, you will have times where two different versions of a service may be trying to process messages from the same queue, perhaps even messages sent by different versions of a sending service.
 This can lead to complicated edge cases.
 To avoid these edge cases, it may be easier to only allow certain versions of messages to exist, meaning that you need to deploy a set of versions of a set of services as a coherent whole, ensuring messages of older versions are drained appropriately first.